kyraveprek/kyraveprek.github.io/_pages/about.md

 I am a PhD candidate at [Brown University](https://www.brown.edu) in the [Department of Cognitive and Psychological Sciences](https://copsy.brown.edu).

 I investigate how humans use visual information to guide their movement through dynamic environments.
-My work focuses on identifying the environmental cues that shape our locomotion and understanding how these cues support adaptive behavior in complex settings.
-As an artist/architect turned cognitive scientist, I am most excited about understanding the relationship between our physical world and our perceptions of it.
+As an artist & architect turned cognitive scientist, I am most excited about understanding the relationship between our physical world and our perceptions of it.

 Before Brown, I received concurrent Bachelors degrees from [UMass Amherst](https://www.umass.edu) in Psychology and Studio Art.
 I also worked for [Sagefox Consulting Group](https://www.sagefoxgroup.com) as a Research Associate.